theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 With a few minutes and no particular knowledge or skill, more importantly without writing or deploying code, you have been able to create a simple conversational workflow and test it online.

+## Continue...

+In the following sections, you will learn to:

+* [Configure the bot for the Messenger channel](messenger.md) (requires a Facebook account)

+To learn more about _Tock Studio_ and about Tock's features and deployment modes, you can also browse the more complete [user guide](../toc.md).